Cisco-Talos/DynDataResolver/README.md

 # Dynamic Data Resolver (DDR)

-Version 1.0 beta is coming soon...
+Version 1.0 beta

 ---

-Copyright (C) 2019 Cisco Talos
+Copyright (C) 2020 Cisco Talos
 Author: Holger Unterbrink (hunterbr@cisco.com)

 This program is free software; you can redistribute it and/or modify